nghttp2/nghttp2/README.rst

 +++++++++++++++

 ``nghttp`` is HTTP-default04/2.0 client.
-It can connect to the HTTP/2.0 server with prior knowledge (without HTTP Upgrade) and NPN in TLS extension.
+It can connect to the HTTP/2.0 server with prior knowledge, HTTP Upgrade and NPN TLS extension.

 By default, it uses SSL/TLS connection.
 Use ``--no-tls`` option to disable it.